Dungyichao/http_server/README.md

 [Medium link](https://medium.com/from-the-scratch/http-server-what-do-you-need-to-know-to-build-a-simple-http-server-from-scratch-d1ef8945e4fa)
 , or you can read from the pdf version provided in this tutorial ( [pdf link](https://github.com/Dungyichao/http_server/blob/master/doc/HTTP%20Server_%20Everything%20you%20need%20to%20know%20to%20Build%20a%20simple%20HTTP%20server%20from%20scratch_pdf2.pdf)
 ).
-The tutorial in the Medium post only gives you a abstract concept and simple implementation but the author doesn't finish it. <b>My tutorial will teach you how to make a fully functional web server. </b> <br />
+The tutorial in the Medium post only gives you a abstract concept and simple implementation but the author doesn't finish it.

+<b>My tutorial will show you how to make a fully functional web server. </b> <br />

 # 1. Basic Knowledge <br />
 In the internet world, there is always a server who can serve multiple clients.
 For example, Google, Netflix, Facebook... and so on are servers.
 People like us are client and we can use web browser (Chrome, Edge, Opera, Firefox....) to communicate with servers. <br />